Fund EcoMarket

 We will revisit a stock if:

-• There is a change in structural growth, sustainable returns or competitive advantage or our assessments of ESG risks
+• There is a change in structural growth, sustainable returns or competitive advantage or our assessments of externalities

 • Share price reaches model target price